ReadWorks - Reading Passages

 You can pick and choose the reading passages based on the topic if you would like.
 It will show you the Lexile level of the text also.
-You can choose to select audio on so students can listen to it.
-You can also select specific students to assign certain passages to.
+You can choose to select audio so students can listen to it.
+You can also select specific students to assign certain passages.
 This is great if you have students that are below grade level.

 This website gives you all the Youtube tutorials you need if you get stuck.